 Due to strict Dutch visa regulations, please be aware of the following additional application requirements, so that you can be sure you will start your studies at The Hague Pathway College in time:

-- An early application deadline of 1 May 2020 and early visa & payment application deadline of 15 May 2020for the International Foundation One Year programme
+- An early application deadline of 1 May 2021 and early visa & payment application deadline of 15 May 2021 for the September intake programmes

-- An early application deadline 1 October 2020and early visa & payment application deadline of 15 October 2020 for the International Foundation Fast Track programme
+- An early application deadline 1 October 2020 and early visa & payment application deadline of 15 October 2020 for the January intake programmes

 Due to the 2-3 month visa application process for the countries mentioned, we encourage you to send in your application as soon as possible.